 What I love most about a black and white portrait is its soulfulness.
-If you compared two versions of the same portrait – the original and its B&W copy – you would feel more drawn to the emotions in the second one.
+If you compare two versions of the same portrait – the original and its B&W copy – you would feel more drawn to the emotions in the second one.
 A B&W portrait will prioritise your subject’s expressions, movements, and other subtleties.

 This article will equip you with the skills to achieve those visually appealing black and white portraits.

-Should You Shoot in Black and White Mode
+Should You Shoot in Black and White Mode?

 There are a couple of reasons for this: